-Just because you don’t live in France doesn’t mean you can’t have a French mortgage.
-Rates are at the lowest level ever and the process is simple.
+Just because you don’t live in France doesn’t mean you can’t have a French mortgage – rates are fairly low and the process is simple.
 And the houses, well they’re simply divine!
 It even makes sense if you could pay in cash.

 Mortgage lenders in France have been increasingly willing to loan to buyers that don’t possess French residency.
 There are plenty of lenders who offer a bilingual service and interest rates compare very favourably with UK mortgages.

 If you are buying a home in France and wondering how you will pay for it, a French mortgage could be a serious consideration, rather than re-mortgaging your home in the UK.
 Most French banks offer loans to foreign buyers but you may also want to consider employing the services of a mortgage broker, who can search the market for the best deal with your personal circumstances in mind.

 To talk through your French mortgage options, click here to be put in touch with a specialist broker

 Before you sign anything for your property purchase in France you need to seek pre-approval.
 The process isn’t necessarily fast, but it is efficient, and you can speed up process.
 For example, it’s a good idea to open a French bank account as soon as possible.
 Having this in place is likely to make things move much faster.